 The Department of Human Services receives monthly information from the Social Security Administration in Baltimore.
-The Numident indicator on "Client Profile" will indicate if the social security number is a valid number for the recipient (See Administrative Manual 449-15-15-05).
+The Numident indicator on "Client Profile" will indicate if the social security number is a valid number for the recipient (Refer to TANF Manual Section 400-19-15-10, Verification of Selected Factors of Eligibility and the Administrative Manual Section 448-01-50-15-60 for further information).